yuval-k/chainlink-twitter/docs/setup_local_testnet.md

 # Deploy the chainlink node into kind.
 make deploy-node

-# Wait for node to become ready:
+# Wait for node to become ready (it may crash a couple of times while the db initializes):
 kubectl rollout status deploy/chainlink

-# Watch logs to see when it is really alive.
-It may crash a couple of times while db initializes..
-# just let it to it's thing for a few minutes
-#     kubectl logs deploy/chainlink -f

-# This may take a while, so if NODE_ADDR is empty, sleep might help.

 export NODE_ADDR=$(kubectl logs deploy/chainlink|grep "please deposit ETH into your address:"| tr ' ' '\n'|grep 0x)
 ```